ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 ##  execution-specs [7.22](https://youtu.be/0miajHm8JXs?t=442)
 **Pooja Ranjan**
 * All right.
 In that case, we can, jump over to the latest item that is added by Sam.
 Thank you.
-And I, I believe, Greg also wanted to discuss that, that's the execution-specs.
+And I believe, Greg also wanted to discuss that, that's the execution-specs.

 **Sam**
 * Yep.
 So we're, almost done implementing London. we've quite a paused so far on on discussing how we wanna integrate it into the process. since, you know, the merge and core devs kind of wanted a break for about a month, so, Oh, yeah.
 Yeah.
 There's not gonna be much happening in terms of like what we're planning on doing. we're just in the final stretch of polishing up the, well finishing, you know, catching up to Paris and then, and then polishing.